 She has an M.Sc. from Blekinge Techniska Hogskola, a leading sustainability engineering program in Sweden, a BA in economics and environmental studies from the great University of Wisconsin - Madison.
 After wide travels that took her from San Francisco to Montana to Australia and beyond, she has settled for the time being in Chicago.

-is a network consultant and collaborative leadership coach.
-She brings a diverse toolkit to support growing leaders, organizations and networks to weave lofty social missions with grounded and collaborative approaches to implementation.
+is a collaboration consultant and leadership coach.
+She brings a diverse toolkit to support growing leaders, organizations and networks to move in the direction of their most daring goals.
 She’s been accused of being both passionate and practical, and a valued thought partner, coach, and change catalyst.

 How'd she get into this work?

 Early in her career, Brooking worked in the environmental sustainability movement, with the Natural Capital Institute’s Wiser Earth project and as a communications and partnership manager with Global Footprint Network.
-These jobs exposed her to networks of hundreds of different organizations trying to have a positive impact in the world, and she got hooked on the puzzle of collaborative leadership for organizational, network, and movement effectiveness.
-So she set off on an ongoing journey to understand the science and practice of how we collaborate, learn, and grow.
-She studied movements, networks, and organizational psychology in graduate school, and she’s been fortunate to learn from some brilliant senior facilitators, coaches, and process designers at Adaptive Edge, Groupaya, Ag Innovations, and beyond.
+These jobs exposed her to networks of hundreds of different organizations trying to have a positive impact in the world, and she got hooked on the crucial role of collaborative leadership in organizational, network, and movement effectiveness.
+She then dove into the theory and practice of systems change, studying social movements and network theory, organizational psychology, systems theory and developmental coaching.
+She’s also been fortunate to learn from some brilliant senior facilitators, coaches, and process designers at Adaptive Edge, Groupaya, Ag Innovations, and beyond.

-She has designed and facilitated countless group meetings and workshops, strategy, culture, and systems change processes, and the co-creation of collaborative products (reports, campaigns, etc).
-She's helped grow and strengthen networks and has coached leadership teams through tough communication and culture challenges.
-Client-partners have included UCSF, John Hopkins University, the Patient Centered Outcomes Research Institute, the Natural Resources Defense Council, National Wildlife Federation, the California Department of Water Resources, many state conservation and fish/wildlife departments, the Santa Barbara Foundation, UPSTREAM, SweetRush, Inc., and others.
+Brooking has designed and facilitated countless group meetings and workshops, strategy, culture, and systems change processes, and the co-creation of collaborative products (reports, campaigns, etc).
+She's helped grow and strengthen networks and has coached leaders and teams through challenging growth edges.
+Client-partners have included universities, collaborative movements and initiatives, foundations, state resource departments, start-ups, SMEs, and NGOs large and small: University of California - San Francisco, John Hopkins University, the Patient Centered Outcomes Research Institute, the diaTribe Foundation, the Santa Barbara Foundation, Natural Resources Defense Council, National Wildlife Federation, the California Department of Water Resources, UPSTREAM, SweetRush Inc., and more.

 Brooking holds a MA in organizations and management theory from UC Irvine, and a BA in environmental studies from Dartmouth.
-She completed a two-year somatic and developmental counseling program, is a certified Circling practitioner, and has additional training in systems theory, ecology, writing and editing, group facilitation, coaching, conflict resolution and mindfulness.
+She has trained in somatic and developmental counseling and coaching, is a certified Circling practitioner, and has additional training in group facilitation, conflict resolution and mindfulness.
 She lives in Los Angeles, and in her spare time, enjoys poetry, ambling walks, and conversational geekery.